 Note that this rate might imply a non-integer value number of sampled housing units.
 Therefore, the probability of selection was not the number of units selected divided by the number of units on the list.
-The latter rate is close to the actual rate, but may have been rounded up or down because of the need to select an integer number of housing units.
-Further, during NSFG 2015-2017, the ratio $D{\alpha t}$ was bounded (in order to control the variability of the weights) to be no more than 2.5 and no less than 0.5.
+The latter rate was close to the actual rate, but may have been rounded up or down because of the need to select an integer number of housing units.
+Further, during the 2017-2019 NSFG, the ratio $D{\alpha t}$ was bounded (in order to control the variability of the weights) to be no more than 2.5 and no less than 0.5.